Dekoder-py/Dekoder-py/ReadMe.md

 #### About me

+I know Python and Java.

-I'm currently learning Java and Pygame!
+I'm currently learning C++!

 I completed a 35 hour python course by Teclado last year and have been writing python programs for almost a year.